imsxndro/iTrailer/README.md

-## Features

 # iTrailer
-iTrailer - Download trailers from any iTunes movies
+iTrailer - Download trailers from any iTunes movies (FR only)

 A Node.js web application that allows you to extract and download movie trailers from Apple TV URLs through a web interface.
 The application uses Puppeteer to scrape the trailer URL and `yt-dlp` to download the trailer.